justinlittman/fbarc/README.md

     python fbarc.py url page 1191441824276882

 ## Definitions
-Definitions specify what fields and connections will be returned for a node type.
+Definitions specify what fields and connections will be returned for a node type, as well as the size of node batches and edges.

 Definitions are represented as simple python configuration files stored in the `definitions` or `local_definitions` directories.
 Definitions in `definitions` are distributed with f(b)arc.